 The couple will have joint custody of their two children, River Rose and Remington Alexander.
 (In 2020, PEOPLE reported that a Los Angeles county judge ruled that Clarkson will have primary physical custody of the children.)

 Clarkson will also pay Blackstock $115,000 a month until Jan.
 31, 2024.

 PEOPLE reports that Clarkson will get ownership of both of the couple's Montana properties.
 Blackstock will pay Clarkson $2,000 a month while he stays there until June.

-A Los Angeles County judge has ordered Kelly Clarkson to pay ex husband Brandon Blackstock $150,000 per month in spousal support and $45,601 per month in child support, PEOPLE reports.
-The amount comes to $195,601 a month in total.
+Clarkson's new monthly payments are lower than the amount she was previously ordered to pay.
+Last year, a Los Angeles County judge ordered Clarkson to pay Blackstock $150,000 per month in spousal support and $45,601 per month in child support, PEOPLE reports.
+The amount came to $195,601 a month in total.

 A source told people that Blackstock was originally seeking more than double that amount.

-In early July, Clarkson requested to be declared legally divorced from Blackstock, PEOPLE reports.
+In early July of 2021, Clarkson requested to be declared legally divorced from Blackstock.

 Clarkson's attorney filed legal documents in Los Angeles court on July 1.
 In a declaration to the court, Clarkson stated that she and Blackstock "both deserve the opportunity to build a new life."

 Last year, Clarkson shared her thoughts on re-marrying on a recent episode of The Kelly Clarkson Show.
 During an interview with actor Gwyneth Paltrow, Clarkson asked Paltrow about marrying Brad Falcuck four years after her divorce from Coldplay frontman Chris Martin.